Naming and Tagging Conventions

 lastRequires context to decodelastOrderId

-cat2Version number is naming debtpreferredCategory
+cat2Version number creates naming debtpreferredCategory

 lang_prefInconsistent formatpreferredLanguage